Testable is focused on simplifying load testing without sacrificing flexibility and power. The key concepts are described here.

 - Third Party Integration: Push the results to a third party product for analysis and reporting.
 Currently only New Relic is supported.
 Stay tuned for more details on other integration partners.

 Test results are only really useful if you can define the conditions under which you want to be alerted of potential issues.
-This will be a core offering of the service.
-More details coming soon.
+Set success criteria and enable notifications on test failure.
+Use our platform to detect scale issues but also to monitor your infrastructure more generally.

 Testable was designed from the ground up using the same API that is provided to customers.
 This means every feature you find on the website is available via the API.
 We hope this allows customers to build and integrate the solutions they need around the Testable core product.